I’ve been to many barbecue restaurants before, but I’ve never been to one like Cooper’s Old Time Pit Bar-B-Que in Fort Worth Texas.

-It’s not your normal BBQ joint.
-It’s a famous Zagat rated BBQ joint and it’s been serving patrons since 1953.
+It’s not your average barbecue joint.
+It’s a famous Zagat rated barbecue joint, and it’s been serving patrons since 1953.
 At 26,000 square feet including an outdoor patio, it’s located at the historic Stockyards and across the street from the world’s largest honky-tonk, Billy Bob’s Texas.

 Marvin and Zagat Reviewed

-First sign that this was going to be an interesting experience was on the drive over to the restaurant.
-Our driver Marvin, a jovial Southern man in a fine black suit, red tie, matching pocket square and smashing fedora, knew his way around Dallas / Fort Worth and seemed to know a lot about good eats based by all his recommendations.
+The first sign that this was going to be an interesting experience was on the drive over to the restaurant.
+Our driver Marvin, a happy Southern man in an elegant black suit, red tie, matching pocket square and smashing fedora, knew his way around Dallas / Fort Worth and seemed to know a lot about good eats based on all his recommendations.

-When asked if the BBQ was any good Marvin replied:
+When asked if the barbecue was any good Marvin replied:

 “Shiiiiiiiiiieeeet, It’s so good you’ll wanna slap your mama!